w3c/mathml-core/docs/explainer.md

 * It received much attention and has created a vibrant ecosystem of implementations and integration _outside_ of web browsers

-* CSS, the DOM, the way we write specifications or prove support and interoperability was considerably under-defined.
+* At the time of its development, CSS, the DOM, the way we write specifications, and prove support and interoperability were considerably under-defined.
 As a result, the MathML specifications contain several co-evolutionary overlapping approaches better solved elsewhere in the modern platform and lack important levels of detail.

 * MathML was supported via a plugin in early IE, it was integrated into the HTML / Parser specifications by WHATWG in the mid-2000's.
 All HTML compliant parsers _parse_ MathML specially whether they support anything to do with rendering or not.
 All browsers (until now) present these uniquely in DOM as simply "Element".
 MathML was thus explicitly disadvantaged.

 * It was implemented in Firefox about the same time.
 It gained an implementation in Webkit shortly before the blink split, when it was removed due to complexity and early issues requiring significant attention while Chrome engineers were trying to rework the engine.

-* Spec-work continued, without implementation.
+* Spec-work continued, without browser implementation.
 As a result, it contains much that is theoretical, including over 150 elements.

 ### Basic example...